 Since receiving the reviewer comments we have performed three further extensive analyses to demonstrate the statistical robustness of these results.
 First, we calculated the type 1 error rate of the discovery stage.
 Second, we quantified the similarity of patterns of epistasis between independent datasets.
 Third, we performed simulations that demonstrate that replication of epistasis in independent datasets is statistically disadvantaged compared to replication of additive effects.
 All three of these additional analyses provide further strong support for our results, and we believe that our study has been strengthened further through their inclusion.
 In addition we have sought to clarify sections of the manuscript that may have led to any confusion regarding the methods used or the statistical inferences drawn.
 In doing so, large sections have been completely rewritten.

-Attached is a fully revised version of the manuscript and a detailed point-by-point response to the reviewers’ comments.
-We would be grateful if you would consider sending these to the reviewers (and/or to other reviewers) for further consideration.

 Kind regards,